 Staying healthy on your cruise is important.
 Do you worry about getting sick while you travel?
 Many do.
 In fact, many travelers avoid cruising for fear of getting sick while on board.
-In my experience, most community born illnesses can be avoided by taking appropriate precautions, even during flu season.
+In my experience, most community-borne illnesses can be avoided by taking appropriate precautions, even during flu season.

 You should certainly not let the occasional news of Norovirus or rough seas keep you from taking a cruise.
 These occurrences are rare and are typically over-dramatized by the news media.
 So, fear not!

-There are several things you can do to greatly reduce potential germ-nados on your cruise vacation.
+There are several things you can do to greatly reduce the risk of germ-nados on your cruise vacation.

 In truth, it starts before you leave home.